Common Neck Injuries From a Car Accident

 3. Neck sprain or strain

 Neck strains and sprains may present similar symptoms, but they’re different.
-A strain damages the facet joint, tendons, tissue that connects your bones to muscles, or injures your muscles.
+A strain damages the facet joint, tendons, and tissue that connects your bones to muscles or injures your muscles.
 In contrast, sprains are torn ligaments, the soft tissue that connects bones to other bones.
 The result is often pain when moving your head or upper neck, reduced mobility, or muscle spasms.

 4. Pinched nerve